 Although most work in a general practice as a primary care optometrist, some optometrists prefer to specialize in a particular field, such as contact lenses, geriatrics, pediatrics or vision therapy.
 As a result, an increasing number of optometrists are forming group practices in which each group member specializes in a specific area while still remaining a full scope practitioner.
 For example, an expert in low-vision rehabilitation may help legally blind patients by custom fitting them with a magnifying device that will enable them to read.
 Some may specialize in occupational vision, developing ways to protect workers' eyes from on-the-job strain or injury.
 Others may focus on sports vision, head trauma or ocular disease and special testing.
 A few optometrists teach optometry, perform research or consult.

 Most optometrists are private practitioners who also handle the business aspects of running an office, such as developing a patient base, hiring employees, keeping paper and electronic records and ordering equipment and supplies.
 Optometrists who operate franchise optical stores also may have some of these duties.

 Optometrists should not be confused with ophthalmologists or dispensing opticians.
 Ophthalmologists are physicians who perform eye surgery, as well as diagnose and treat eye diseases and injuries.
 Like optometrists, they also examine eyes and prescribe eyeglasses and contact lenses.
 Dispensing opticians fit and adjust eyeglasses and, in some States, may fit contact lenses according to prescriptions written by ophthalmologists or optometrists.

-For more information on the optometry work environment, training, and employment, please use the following link: Bureau of Labor Statistics-Optometrist
+For more information on the optometry work environment, training and employment, please visit Bureau of Labor Statistics-Optometrist